A party may appeal to the General Division of the High Court only against an order of a tribunal for one of the following cases:

 The respondent is notified of your intention of appealing the CDRT order.

 Log in to CJTS.
-Under the Online Applications tab, select Application for Permission to Appeal and follow the instructions to fill in the required information.
+Under the Online Applications tab, select Application for Leave/Permission to Appeal and follow the instructions to fill in the required information.

-For detailed instructions, refer to the CJTS user guide for filing neighbour disputes (PDF, 2956 KB).
+For detailed instructions, refer to the CJTS user guide for filing neighbour disputes (PDF, 3015 KB)

 The parties will receive a Notice of Hearing with the date and time to attend a hearing at the CDRT via CJTS.